Korea: Etymology

-In South Korea, Korea as a whole is referred to as Hanguk (/ko/).
+In South Korea, Korea as a whole is referred to as / (/ko/).
 The name references Samhan, referring to the Three Kingdoms of Korea, not the ancient confederacies in the southern Korean Peninsula.
 Although written in Hanja as 韓, 幹, or 刊, this Han has no relation to the Chinese place names or peoples who used those characters but was a phonetic transcription (OC: *Gar, MC: Han or Gan) of a native Korean word that seems to have had the meaning "big" or "great", particularly in reference to leaders.
 It has been tentatively linked with the title khan used by the nomads of Manchuria and Central Asia.

-In North Korea, Korea as a whole is referred to as Joseon (/ko/).
-Joseon is the modern Korean pronunciation of the Hanja 朝鮮, which is also the basis of the word for Korea as a whole in Japan (朝鮮), China (朝鮮 (Cháoxiǎn)), and Vietnam (Triều Tiên).
+In North Korea, Korea as a whole is referred to as /, (/ko/) which is also the basis of the word for Korea as a whole in Japan (朝鮮), China (朝鮮 (Cháoxiǎn)), and Vietnam (Triều Tiên).
 "Great Joseon" was the name of the kingdom ruled by the Joseon dynasty from 1392 until their declaration of the short-lived Great Korean Empire in 1897.
 King Taejo had named them for the earlier Gojoseon (고조선), who ruled northern Korea from its legendary prehistory until their conquest in 108 BCE by China's Han Empire.
 The Go- in Gojoseon is the Hanja word 古 and simply means "ancient" or "old"; it is a modern usage to distinguish the ancient Joseon from the later dynasty.
 It is unclear whether Joseon was a transcription of a native Korean name (OC *T[r]awser, MC Trjewsjen) or a partial translation into Chinese of the Korean capital Asadal (아사달), (Note: First attested in the 13th-century Samguk yusa as 阿斯達 (MC Asjedat).
 The name is credited to the 6th-century Book of Wei but does not appear in surviving passages.) whose meaning has been reconstructed as "Morning Land" or "Mountain".